javier01123/javier01123/README.md

 ## I'm a Software Developer!

-- ⚡ I also have experience with python/Django creating Rest APIs.

 - 🌱 Currently working with .NET core / React JS.
 - 🌱 I also have experience with python/Django creating Rest APIs.
 - 🌱 2022 Goals: Get deeper knowledge on frontend technologies.